hammerheim-game/hammerheim-rules/3-warbands.md

 ruins’ at the start of a battle to avoid confusion later.

 Resilient: The warrior is covered in battle scars.
 They gain +1 Toughness against attacks made in close combat.
-Does not effect being shot with pistols.

 Fearsome: Such is the reputation and physique of the model that he causes fear in opposing models.